uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ##### Resources
 - [LeetCode](http://leetcode.com) - Eric highly recommends LeetCode and used it for all of his interview prep.
 It has hundreds of questions with difficulty ratings and company-specific questions submitted by interviewees.
 Most internships will ask LeetCode easy/mediums.
+- [Leetfree](https://leetfree.com/) - This website contains all LeetCode Premium problems for free.
 - **Cracking the Coding Interview** - Eric highly recommends reading this book before getting into LeetCode for interview prep.
 You can find it on Amazon or probably a PDF online.
 - [Cracking the Coding Interview Solutions](https://github.com/careercup/CtCI-6th-Edition) - Online solutions for the problems in Cracking the Coding Interview.
 Harshdip recommends to try all the problems on your own and only looking for solutions once you have tried everything you know.
 - [HackerRank](https://www.hackerrank.com/) - Brandon highly recommends getting familiar with the  HackerRank editor and available languages.
 Many companies will supply a timed HackerRank coding challenge to be completed when applying to internships.
 It can also be used like LeetCode to solve hundreds of technical programming problems.